Gutenberg, Germany: Location

 Flowing through Gutenberg is the Gräfenbach.
 Gutenberg belongs to the Nahe wine region and lies at the foot of the Soonwald in the Hunsrück.
 Its elevation is roughly 145 m above sea level and it lies some 7 km from the district seat, Bad Kreuznach.
 Bad Sobernheim, Idar-Oberstein, Bad Münster am Stein-Ebernburg and Bingen am Rhein also lie relatively nearby.
-Gutenberg is distinguished by the consistency of its weather, low rainfall averaging only 480 mm yearly and a great many sunny days.
+Gutenberg is distinguished by the consistency of its weather, low rainfall averaging only 480 mm yearly and many sunny days.
 This has led the municipality to adopt the slogan "Gutenberg – auf der Sonnenseite der Welt" ("Gutenberg – on the sunny side of the world").

 Neighbouring municipalities

 Clockwise from the north, Gutenberg's neighbours are the municipalities of Windesheim, Guldental, Hargesheim, Roxheim and Wallhausen, all of which likewise lie within the Bad Kreuznach district.

 Constituent communities

 Also belonging to Gutenberg is the outlying homestead of Nackmühle.

 History

 Antiquity

 Not much can be brought to light about the Gutenberg area's earliest settlers, who were nomads – hunter-gatherers – of the Old Stone Age, and they did not leave much behind for archaeologists to find.
 In the 1960s, however, a man named Kurt Hochgesand from Waldalgesheim discovered articles from several epochs of the Stone Age in the fields near the Butterberg.
 Unearthed over the years were parts of a shoe-last celt, a round scraper, flint blades, a crudely worked hoe, half and whole stone hatchets and several siliceous (perhaps chert) blades.
 The finds were investigated and written up in Mainz journals.
 Thereafter they were kept under Hochgesand's private ownership.

 No finds from the Bronze Age were made within Gutenberg's limits are known.
 From the Iron Age, when the Celts migrated into the area, three archaeological finds are known: two arm rings and a neck ring from Hallstatt culture (700–450 BC).
 A man named Josef Wink found these objects in a sandpit in the Weißenborn.
 In the 1st century BC Julius Caesar conquered Gaul and advanced all the way to the Rhine.
 Thenceforth the Gutenberg area belonged to the Roman province of Germania Superior.
 Right at the northern municipal limit ran the old Roman road that led from Bad Kreuznach towards Stromberg, where it linked to the Mainz-Bingen-Trier road, the so-called Via Ausonia (locally, the Ausoniusstraße).
 It seems likely that the first Roman archaeological find in what is now Gutenberg was made in the 1620s.
 In an engraving by Sebastian Furck, published in 1630 in Daniel Meisner and Eberhard Kieser's Thesaurus Philopoliticus, appears a stone coffin similar to those unearthed at the Roman graveyard in Bad Kreuznach near today's Bosenheimerstraße.
 An inscription on the engraving reads "Ist alda mit einem cörper und zwei gläsern darin ein unbekannts materia auch vier schüßlin ausgegraben worden" ("Was dug up there with a body and two glasses therein an unknown material also four dishes").
 What became of this coffin is unknown.